ObjectIsAdvantag/DEVWKS-2043/README.md

 ![spectral command output](/img/step8_command.png)

 Spotted!
-2 findings here:
+Two findings here:
-1. the semantic versioning did not get correctly applied
+1. semantic versioning was not correctly applied in file `step8.yaml`
-1. errors were not declared for the new 'PUT' operation
+1. errors are not declared for the new 'PUT' operation

 Engineering is asked to provide a new OpenAPI document which will reflect the changes.